operator-framework/operator-sdk-samples/dex-operator/README.md

 ```

 ### Build the operator
-Build the Memcached operator image and push it to a public registry, such as quay.io
+Build the Dex operator image and push it to a public registry, such as quay.io
 ```
 $ export IMAGE=quay.io/example-inc/dex-operator:v0.0.1
 $ operator-sdk build $IMAGE